 Tata Trusts, Government of Maharashtra, India

-TEJAS promotes holistic professional development; face-to-face training, Teacher Activity Groups (TAG) and the creation of communities of practice - the first time a state government has established these communities on a large scale.
-TAGs are groups of 20 teachers that meet once a month to discuss their professional development and improve their English skills, facilitated by a British Council-trained TAG coordinator.
-2000 localised communities of practice have been set up involving regular TAG meetings and dedicated WhatsApp groups.
+Tejas promoted holistic professional development through face-to-face training, Teacher Activity Groups (TAGs) and the creation of communities of practice.
+This was the first time a state government has established these on such a large scale.
+TAGs are groups of 20 teachers that meet once a month to discuss their professional development and improve their English skills, facilitated by our trained TAG coordinators.
+In total, 2000 localised communities of practice (involving regular TAG meetings and dedicated WhatsApp groups) were set up.

-The TEJAS Teacher Activity Groups (TAG) model of teacher development has been adopted in the states of Gujarat and Tamil Nadu, as well as in Egypt, Palestine, Pakistan, Romania and Ukraine.
+The way in which the TEJAS model has successfully adapted to Covid-19 limitations is further evidence of its sustainability and robustness.
+The TEJAS TAG model of teacher development has been adopted in several states of India, as well as in Egypt, Palestine, Pakistan, Romania, and Ukraine.
 This model represents an evolution in approaches to teacher education, which ultimately improves the quality of classroom teaching and learning.

-TEJAS is part of our wider objective in India, Maharashtra in particular, to improve the quality of teaching and education in order to provide young people with the skills and qualifications for replication in other countries, leading to further opportunities for UK input.
-With successful deployment, the programme contributes to the development of the English language profession and the UK’s reputation as a world leader in the field.
-TEJAS has benefited from guidance from a UK monitoring and evaluation consultant.
-This in turn has showcased the UK’s research expertise in education and international development and seen the methodology replicated in other countries, leading to further opportunities for UK input.
+TEJAS improves the quality of teaching and education in order to provide young people with the skills and qualifications for employment.
+The project contributes to the development of the English language profession and the UK’s reputation as a world leader in the field.
+TEJAS has benefited from guidance from a UK monitoring and evaluation consultant, showcasing the UK’s research expertise in education and international development.
+This has resulted in the same methodology being used in other countries, leading to further opportunities for UK input.